RePod/psdle/README.md

 For instance, /Avatar/id will exclude every instance of "Avatar" instead of only showing them. (/i is case-insensitive)

 If the box turns red when the search is executed, /d is working as it should.

+#####Why does it take so long to parse?
+PSDLE works by parsing each page of the download list one at a time with a delay inbetween.
+Currently a timeout of 3 seconds seems to hit the sweet spot of changing the page and detecting the content (on a reasonable connection and assuming the server isn't already dying).

+If using the API, PSDLE waits for all requests to finish before proceeding.

+This may change in the future.

 #####Why is this so horrible?
 Functionally, PSDLE is complete.
 If you have suggestions make them known!